-1. Filler neck cap
+- 1. Filler neck cap

-2. Dip stick
+- 2. Dip stick

-6. Place a large drain pain (capable of holding 15 US gallons) under the drain plug on the front of the traction unit (Figure 56).
+- 6. Place a large drain pain (capable of holding 15 US gallons) under the drain plug on the front of the traction unit (Figure 56).

-Note: The drain plug is located behind the front weight, under the muffler.
+Note: The drain plug is located behind the front weights, under the sloped plate.

-1. Drain plug
+Drain plug